 14. 2003-05, away

 If an England shirt could take your nan down the road to vote for Brexit, it’d be this one.
-Featuring the most patriotic shoulders possible – as if the players’ children had draped small St George’s crosses over dad’s back – it still somehow looked pretty sweet, and was apparently the exact same shade of red as the ’66 final shirt.
+Featuring the most patriotic shoulders possible – as if the players’ kids had draped small St George’s crosses over dad’s back – it still somehow looked pretty good.

 13. 2009-10, home